CSOgroup/Donaldson-et-al-scripts/README.md

 # Donaldson-et-al-scripts
-A public repository containing the scripts regarding analyses in Donaldson, Sungalee, Zufferey, Tavernari et al.
+A public repository containing the scripts regarding some of the analyses in Donaldson, Sungalee, Zufferey, Tavernari et al.

 Contact: giovanni.ciriello@unil.ch